simple-toolbox/simple-whisper/README.md

 ## Disclaimer

-Whisper is an open-source speech-recognition model released by OpenAI.
-This utility is an independent project and is not affiliated with or endorsed by OpenAI.
+simple-whisper is a thin wrapper: whisper.cpp's `whisper-cli` (GGML) does the transcription, and simple-chatgpt cleans it up.
+Credit belongs to those projects; this repo is not affiliated with OpenAI, whisper.cpp, or the GGML maintainers.